sculpt0r/vim-browser-extension/README.md

 # vim-browser-extension

-Browser extension which allows Vim keys for text editing.
+Browser extension which allows Vim keys for text editing inside `textarea` HTML elements.
+It uses only pure DOM API.

 # why it is different than other vim plugins

 Other famous plugins use vim keys to navigate in the browser/web page.
-This plugin allows to use vim keys in text editing inputs! **Currently only restricted to the `textarea` HTML elements.**
+This plugin allows to use vim keys in text editing inputs!

 # enable vim keys